Titanpreneur/Titanpreneur/README.md

 - 👋 Hi, I’m @Titanpreneur
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning UI/UX
+- 🌱 I’m currently learning Programmming via Cs50
-- 💞️ I’m looking to collaborate on a online market place project
+- 💞️ I’m looking to collaborate on any python related project
 - 📫 How to reach me is via WhatsApp +2347038128902

 <!---